Legends of the Fall

 Armstrong

-The Clearing: (Craig Armstrong) Appearances by actor Robert Redford on the big screen have been becoming a rare event in the 2000's, with two full years of non-activity before leading the cast of The Clearing.
-The directorial debut of film producer Pieter Jan Brugge, The Clearing has an the all-star cast rounded out by Willem Dafoe and Helen Mirren, and the film relies solely upon their performances of the twist-filled plot to maintain audience interest in it.
-For much of its running time, The Clearing is your standard kidnapping film, although it attempts to distinguish itself by using its own sudden surprises rather than being a psychological conversational piece.
-Audiences and critics have been largely unswayed by the film, typically finding the characters too remote to care about and remaining emotionally distanced from them.
-Thus, what had once been considered one of the sure, Oscar favorites of the year has been largely forgotten just a few weeks after its awkward summer release.
-For the films he had produced (Heat and The Insider, among others), Pieter Jan Brugge had been involved in projects that utilized a wide range of composers.
-Australian based Craig Armstrong is slowly, but certainly working his way into the genre of thrillers despite being attached most notably to projects such as Moulin Rouge and Love Actually.
-His work for both The Bone Collector and The Quiet American was masterful at combining suspense with dramatic weight.
-But none of that engaging kind of material is to be heard this time.
-For The Clearing, Armstrong would tone back the ensemble and attempt a more personal approach, even with many of the same elements typical to Armstrong's work present here.
-At the center of many of his works is the piano, often performed by Armstrong himself, and once again, The Clearing is a piano-centered work with Armstrong as the primary performer on both that and the electronics.
+The Clearing: (Craig Armstrong) Appearances by actor Robert Redford on the big screen were becoming a rare event in the 2000's, with two full years of non-activity before leading the cast of The Clearing.
+The directorial debut of film producer Pieter Jan Brugge, the 2004 film has an the all-star cast rounded out by Willem Dafoe and Helen Mirren, and its gripping appeal relies solely upon their performances in the twist-filled plot to maintain audience interest in it.
+For much of its running time, The Clearing is your standard kidnapping film, although it attempts to distinguish itself by revealing several sudden surprises of character substance rather than being a psychological conversational piece.
+It's about as glum as one could imagine in regards to any tale based upon a tragic real-life event, and one has to wonder why anybody would want to witness it for 90 minutes.
+Not surprisingly, audiences and critics were largely unmoved by the film, typically finding the characters too remote to care about and thus remaining emotionally distanced from them.
+In the end, what had at one time been considered a significant Oscar favorite for its year was largely forgotten just a few weeks after its awkward summer release.
+In his previous productions (Heat and The Insider, among others), Jan Brugge had been involved in projects that utilized a wide range of composers and sometimes unconventional approaches to their soundtracks in general.
+Australia-based Craig Armstrong was working his way into the genre of thrillers in the early 2000's despite being attached most notably to projects such as Moulin Rouge and Love Actually.
+His work for both The Bone Collector and The Quiet American was masterful at combining suspense with dramatic weight and a touch of modernism in the synthetic realm.
+But none of that engaging kind of material is to be heard in The Clearing, for which Armstrong toned back his usual ensemble and attempted a more personal, ambient approach, even though many of the same basic ingredients typical to Armstrong's work remain present.
+At the heart of his music is the piano, often performed by Armstrong himself, and once again, The Clearing is a piano-centered work with Armstrong as the primary performer on both that instrument and the standard array of electronics.

 (View results for all titles)